bertofurth/Seagate-Central-Toolchain/README.md

     mkdir -p src

-Obtain the Seagate Central GPL source code archive available from Seagate's webite using a tool like **wget** or **curl -O**.
+Obtain the Seagate Central GPL source code archive available from Seagate's webite using a tool like **wget** or **curl -O**, then unzip the archive.
 This file contains the open source components that go into making the software on the Seagate Central.

     curl -O https://www.seagate.com/files/www-content/support-content/external-products/seagate-central/_shared/downloads/seagate-central-firmware-gpl-source-code.zip

-Unzip the file.

     unzip seagate-central-firmware-gpl-source-code.zip

 We need to copy the Seagate Central glibc, glibc-ports and linux source code to the src subdirectory of the base working directory.
 Note the linux source code has quite an unintuitive name so I suggest